University of Oregon: Golden age

 The 60s and 70s were somewhat of a golden age for the university.
 In 1964, the university ranked 25th nationally in National Science Foundation basic research grants, ahead of the University of Rochester, Northwestern University, the University of Colorado and the University of Pittsburgh.

-In 1969, the UO was admitted into the prestigious Association of American Universities, along with Case Western Reserve University, the University of Maryland, and the University of Southern California.
+In 1969, the UO was admitted into the Association of American Universities, along with Case Western Reserve University, the University of Maryland, and the University of Southern California.

-Graduate enrollment peaked during the 78-79 academic year at 4,568.
+Graduate enrollment peaked during the 1978-79 academic year at 4,568.
 From 1970 to 1979, 2,614 doctoral degrees were awarded at UO cumulatively.

 From 1970 to 1979, 817 UO undergraduate students would go on to earn doctoral degrees at UO or another institution.
 Despite increases in total undergraduate enrollment since the 60s and 70s, fewer UO undergraduate students would go on to earn doctorates in the 80s, 90s, 2000s and 2010s.
-This demonstrates the strength of UO's undergraduate student body during the 60s and 70s.

-Prominent UO researchers of this era include Michael Posner, Frank Stahl, George Streisinger and Aaron Novick..
+Prominent UO researchers of this era include Michael Posner, Frank Stahl, George Streisinger and Aaron Novick.

 UO experienced state disinvestment in the 1980s during the tenure of president Paul Olum.
 Further state disinvestment occurred during the 1990s and during the Great Recession.
 Many programs have been scaled back or eliminated.

 Recent history

-The university occupies over 80 buildings.
-In recent years there have been numerous construction projects on campus.
-These projects were commissioned in part to support current student enrollment as well as possible future increases.

-UO has deteriorated academically since the 1970s, due to budget cuts and mismanagement.
-In recent years UO's administration and Board of Trustees have approved hundreds of millions of dollars in construction projects that are not related to the university's academic mission.
-These facilities include Matthew Knight arena, the Ford Alumni Center, the EMU renovation (student union building), and lavish dormitories.
-This has occurred in tandem with state budget reductions, tuition increases, and ballooning out of state enrolment.
+In recent years UO's administration and Board of Trustees have approved hundreds of millions of dollars in construction projects.
+These facilities include Matthew Knight Arena, the Ford Alumni Center, the EMU renovation (student union building), and dormitories.
+This has occurred in tandem with state budget reductions, tuition increases, and increases in out-of-state enrollment.

-In 2016, the university removed the name of Frederic Stanley Dunn, head of the Classics department in the 1920s and 30s, from a dormitory named after him, "Dunn Hall", because of his leading role in the Ku Klux Klan.
+In 2016, the university removed the name of Frederic Stanley Dunn, head of the Classics department in the 1920s and 30s, from the dormitory Dunn Hall, because of his leading role in the Ku Klux Klan.

-UO hosted the 2022 World Championships in Athletics.